-PSED 412 Teaching of Writing in the Secondary Schools (3:3:0)
+PSED 412 Teaching Writing in the Secondary and Middle Schools (3:3:0)

-This course will briefly survey the history of the teaching of writing in American secondary schools, intensively review writing process theory and research of the past two decades, and critically consider the implications of writing process theory and research for classroom practice.
-Prerequisites: ENGL 103; PSED 406.
+This course will briefly survey the history of the teaching of writing in American secondary and middle schools, intensively review writing theory and research of the past two decades, and critically consider the implications of writing process theory and research for classroom practice.
+Also listed as ENGL 412.
+Prerequisites: Completion of 90 credits; successful completion of English Electronic Portfolio Junior Check Point.